 Silica occurs as a natural component of many materials used or encountered in construction or particular manufacturing activities.

-Crystalline silica is present in substantial quantities in sand, sandstone and granite, and often forms a significant proportion of clay, shale and slate.
+Respirable crystalline silica is present in substantial quantities in sand, sandstone and granite, and often forms a significant proportion of clay, shale and slate.
 It can also be found in chalk, limestone and other rock and soil, though this is unusual.
 Products such as concrete and mortar also contain crystalline silica.

 The health hazards of silica come from breathing in the dust.